Schots/mlops_project/README.md

 Some benefits:

-* Versioning data and code, making models to be auditable and reproducible.
+* Versioning data and code, making models auditable and reproducible.

 * Automated tests and building ensuring quality functioning of artifacts and availability for the delivery pipelines.